This blog sets out the key legislative and case law decisions expected in 2023 and beyond and will be regularly updated throughout the year.

 Consultation on workplace disability reporting

-The National Disability Strategy indicated an intention to consult on disability workforce reporting by the end of 2021.
-The consultation aims to explore disability workforce reporting for larger employers with 250 or more employees.
-It looks at both mandatory and voluntary reporting.
-The focus of the mandatory reporting is data showing the proportion of employees in a workforce that identify as disabled but respondents are also asked what, if any, other statistic could be reported alongside or instead of this.
-The consultation is open until 25 March 2022.
+A consultation on disability workforce reporting closed in April 2022.
+The consultation explored disability workforce reporting for larger employers with 250 or more employees.
+It looked at both mandatory and voluntary reporting.
+The focus of the mandatory reporting was data showing the proportion of employees in a workforce that identify as disabled but respondents were also asked what, if any, other statistics could be reported alongside or instead of this.
+The results of the consultation are still being analysed and the UK Government's response is awaited.

 Reform of post-termination non-compete clauses